Hill Tribe People

 Hill tribe children face numerous issues such as:

-• Some villages are extremely remote and their is no school in their village or close by
+some villages are extremely remote and there is no school in their village or close by

-• Orphaned due to parents dying young, often from AIDS
+orphaned due to parents dying young, incarceration or AIDS